 In its immediate aftermath, the Trader and two of his fellows were cast into the black hole their machinations created, until the Silver Surfer came after them - and the Infinity Gems that fell in with them.
 Of course, this was when things got worse for the Trader.

 You see, he and his cohorts were followed by the so-called In-Betweener, who developed staggering power as he rested in the spot between two universes - the very heart of the singularity the Trader's actions helped to create.
 Furthermore, he no longer needed the Elders.

-When they sought to oppose the In-Betweener's plan to dispose of Galactus in his realm, the In-Betweener used his unbelievable might to summon forth Death herself, forcing the entity to slay the three Elders outright.
-Though supposedly immortal, the Trader was killed on the spot.
+When they sought to oppose the In-Betweener's plan to dispose of Galactus in his realm, the In-Betweener seemingly used his unbelievable might to summon forth Death herself.
+The idea was to force that entity to slay the three Elders outright - though there was a catch.

 Since the Grandmaster's scheming had previously barred the Elder's from Death's embrace, the In-Betweener actually summoned forth Oblivion, who appeared in his sister's guise.
 He then wielded his full power against the three Elders, negating their very existence!

 Once the In-Betweener had ultimately been dealt with, the Trader eventually came back into being, and he skulked away to parts unknown.
 He was not seen again until after the multiverse was destroyed and recreated, at which point he was drawn to a new source of the Power Primordial.

 Wishing to barter with his fellow Elders for it, the Trader ultimately found himself wrapped up in another of their Contests of Champions.
 Being that combat is not his forte, the Trader and his Champion were rapidly eliminated from the Contest, as were all the Elders, ultimately.

 Leaving the site of the Contest for parts unknown, the Trader's current schemes have yet to be revealed to mere mortal eyes.